prograd-org/lab-js-prograd-contacts/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/prograd-logo.png)

-# ProGrad Lab | CAKEWORLD
+# ProGrad Lab | JS | REGEX

-We have learned Object-oriented programming and how class and inheritance work in JavaScript.
-Now lets work with our smart phones, applying all of the concepts we have just learned.
+We have learned regex works in JavaScript.
+Now lets work with our regex lab, applying all of the concepts we have just learned.

 ## What should you do
 ```